 There are multiple ventilation ports with full YKK zippers for durability and adjustability.
 Armor protection comes from both external TPU reinforcement on the knees, as well as internal knee and hip armor pockets for your personal choice of the armor type you’d like.

-For the rider that wants to hit the track but doesn’t like the full perforated leather feel of other pants, the Alpinestars Missile v2 leather pants are the most viable alternative.
-While the majority of the pants are made from leather, there are some materials used that allow for high airflow while also keeping up with the expected level of protection from track-viable pants.
+For the rider that wants to hit the track but doesn’t like the full perforated leather feel of other pants, the Alpinestars Missile v3 leather pants are the most viable alternative.
+New for 2022 the latest v3 pants are now Tech-Air ready and can accommodate the Tech-Air 10 Airbag System, complete with its extended hip protection.

 The downside to a lot of motorcycle protective gear is that while it does protect the rider, it also heats up the rider.
 For this reason, mesh gear was developed, and REAX has one of the most affordable sets of mesh pants with the best protection with the Alta Mesh pants.